masonkadem/masonkadem/README.md

 ### Hi, I'm Mason 👋

-- 🔭 I’m currently building infrastructure for large-scale physiological testing online.
+- 🔭 I’m currently building infrastructure for large-scale physiological testing online as the CEO and CTO of Ro.
-- 🌱 I’ve taught statistics, machine learning and engineering to 100s of students at McMaster and Western University
+- 🌱 I’ve taught statistics, computer science, machine learning and engineering to 1000s of students at McMaster and Western University
 - 👯 I'm always happy to collaborate in industry and academia.
+- I'm a Professor of computer science, security, and machine learning
-- I'm the author of the open-sourced book: A Conceptual Introduction to Machine Learning
+- I'm the CISO and Head of AI at Vascular AI

 I'm easily reached via email.